Reading Time: 4 minutes

 The Shift Leaders Need to Make

-Organizations slow down not because people lack effort, but because the system makes decision-making harder than it should be.
+Organizations slow down not because people lack effort, but because the system makes decision-making harder than it needs to be.

 The Bottom Line